-- Think fiesta!
-Think flamenco!
-Think fútbol! - Spanish is the first language of more than 500 million people in Latin America and Spain.
-It is the third most spoken language in the world. - By learning this language with us, you can enter into the rich diverse cultures of the Spanish speaking world.
+- Spanish is the first language of more than 500 million people in Latin America and Spain.
+It is the third most spoken language in the world. - By learning this language with us, you can enter into the rich diverse cultures of the Spanish speaking world. - By learning this language with us, you can enter into the rich diverse cultures of the Spanish speaking world.